Data protection agreement

 What happens to my personal data in video chats of virtual conferences?

 If Copernicus organizes scientific conferences as virtual or hybrid event, individual sessions might use video chats set up by Copernicus.
-This includes BigBlueButton (BBB) as well as Zoom.
-While BBB is at the discretion of Copernicus and runs on own infrastructure, or at least on infrastructure of Copernicus' contractual partners, Zoom webinars or meetings are organized directly through Zoom.
-While the general attendance in Zoom webinars or meetings is through the simple usage of a session link from the conference programme and is entirely at your own discretion, conveners, chairpersons, presenters, and speakers must be identified in the video chat in order to gain special access rights (e.g. share screen, appear with video and audio in a webinar, etc.).
-For this purpose, Copernicus must include the email address of conveners, chairpersons, presenters, and speakers when setting up a video chat.
-If individuals do not want to be included in Zoom webinars or meetings, they must step down from their position as a convener, chairperson, presenter, or speaker at a virtual event.
-Zoom's Legal & Compliance Center can be found at: https://zoom.us/en-us/trust/legal-compliance.html
+This includes Zoom or Webex webinars or meetings.
+While the general attendance in Zoom or Webex meetings is through the simple usage of a session link from the conference programme and is entirely at your own discretion, conveners, chairpersons, presenters, and speakers must be identified in case of Zoom or Webex webinars in order to gain special access rights for panellists (e.g. share screen, appear with video and audio in a webinar, etc.).
+For this purpose, Copernicus must include the email address of conveners, chairpersons, presenters, and speakers when setting up a Zoom or Webex webinar.
+If individuals do not want to be included in Zoom or Webex webinars, they must step down from their position as a convener, chairperson, presenter, or speaker at a virtual event.
+Zoom's Legal & Compliance Center can be found at https://zoom.us/en-us/trust/legal-compliance.html, the privacy statement of Webex/Cisco can be found at https://www.cisco.com/c/en/us/about/legal/privacy-full.html.

 Does Copernicus disseminate my personal data?